groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-folder/_index.md

 ### Try It Yourself

-1. Replace the folder path with a new folder path in your storage
+Let's put this into practice:

+1. **Choose a meaningful folder path** - something like "projects/2025/marketing-assets"
-2. Run the code and verify that the folder was created successfully
+2. **Run the code** and verify successful creation
-3. Check your cloud storage dashboard to confirm the folder appears
+3. **Check your cloud storage dashboard** to see the new folder
-4. Try creating nested folders by using paths like "viewerdocs/parent/child"
+4. **Experiment with nested folders** - try creating "parent/child/grandchild" structures

+*Pro tip: You can create multiple levels at once - the API will create all necessary parent folders automatically.*

 ## 3. Delete Folders from Cloud Storage

-Now, let's learn how to delete folders from your cloud storage, which is necessary for cleaning up unused resources.
+Folder deletion is crucial for maintaining clean storage, but it requires careful handling to avoid accidental data loss.

+### When You'll Use This
+- Cleaning up completed projects
+- Removing user accounts and their data
+- Implementing temporary folder cleanup
+- Managing storage quotas
+- Maintaining organized storage structures

-### Step-by-Step Instructions
+### Step-by-Step Implementation

+Here's how to safely delete folders:

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authenticate** with your GroupDocs credentials
-2. Specify the path of the folder you want to delete
+2. **Identify the folder** you want to delete (double-check this!)
-3. Decide whether to delete recursively (including all contents)
+3. **Decide on recursive deletion** - do you want to delete all contents too?
-4. Optionally specify the storage name
+4. **Specify the storage name** if needed
-5. Execute the delete folder request
+5. **Execute the deletion** with proper error handling
-6. Verify the folder was deleted successfully
+6. **Verify the deletion** by checking the parent folder

 ### cURL Example